open-resources/physics_bank/content/public/003.Vectors/Coordinate System and Vector Components/Delivery Man/delivery_man.md

 ## Part 6

 What is their compass heading on the return trip?
-Assume the +x-axis is to the east.
+Pay close attention to how the positive direction of the angle is labeled in the input box.

 ### Answer Section